RianneLam96/Thesis_Project_Crowd_Prediction/README.md

 4) Generating the predictions
 5) Outputting the predictions to the database

 **Backtesting**: Several experiments were performed where the use of different predictor variables and prediction models were compared based on validation/test data.
-The code for this falls under the backtesting section of the notebook.
+This was done in the backtesting section of the notebook.

 ---
 ## Acknowledgements

 - Public data source: Government Response Stringency Index: https://covidtracker.bsg.ox.ac.uk/about-api
 - Private data source: Location data based on mobile devices: https://reso.no/
-- Some functions in ```prediction_model_helpers.py``` were written by Shayla Jansen (@City of Amsterdam).
+- Some functions in ```preprocessing.py``` and ```backtesting.py``` were written by Shayla Jansen (@City of Amsterdam).